SacchXN/Tergicristalli/README.md

 - Author: Sekkeisha#5511
 - Invite link: https://discord.com/api/oauth2/authorize?client_id=979718043993247774&permissions=35840&scope=bot
 ### How to use
-The command **%load** allows you to load the logs you want to analyze and once the bot replies with *Logs correctly loaded.* you are ready to choose what chart to create.
+The command **%load** allows you to load the logs you want to analyze and once the bot replies with "*Logs correctly loaded.*" you are ready to choose what chart to create.

 #### %plot s_bar
 Bar chart for each log uploaded showing for each pull what was its pull length and wipe phase.